ChefData/pinterest-data-pipeline545/Walkthrough_part_6_Streaming.md

 >     - `"PartitionKey"`: This property is assigned the value of the `partition-key` property from each element in the `$.records` array using `"$elem.partition-key"`.
 > - The `#if($foreach.hasNext),#end` is used to include a comma after each record in the array except for the last one, ensuring proper JSON syntax.
 >
-> In summary, this mapping template is designed for handling multiple records, and preparing them for an AWS Kinesis integration.
+> In summary, this mapping template is designed for handling multiple records and preparing them for an AWS Kinesis integration.
 It takes the `'stream-name'` parameter as is and constructs an array of records, each with base64-encoded data and a partition key.

 ![Alt text](README_Images/API_Gateway>APIs>Resources>Streams>Resources_all.png)

-#### Deploy API
+#### Deploy the API

-Click `Deploy API` button to deploy the newest version of the API.
+Click the `Deploy API` button to deploy the newest version of the API.

-Now that API has been updated, the Python requests library can be used to test the new API methods and obtain a response.
+Now that the API has been updated, the Python requests library can be used to test the new API methods and obtain a response.

 ### Send data to the Kinesis streams

-The Python script [rds_db_connector](classes/rds_db_connector.py) defines a class called `RDSDBConnector`, that facilitates connecting to a RDS database using the SQLAlchemy library.
+The Python script [rds_db_connector](classes/rds_db_connector.py) defines a class called `RDSDBConnector` that facilitates connecting to a RDS database using the SQLAlchemy library.
 The purpose of this class is to encapsulate the process of reading database credentials from a YAML file, validating them, and initialising a SQLAlchemy database engine.
-This class provides a structured and reusable way to connect to a RDS database using SQLAlchemy, promoting separation of concerns by encapsulating database initialisation logic within the class.
+This class provides a structured and reusable way to connect to an RDS database using SQLAlchemy, promoting the separation of concerns by encapsulating database initialisation logic within the class.

-The Python script [api_communicator.py](classes/api_communicator.py) defines a class called `APICommunicator`, that is designed for communicating with an API and sending data to Kinesis stream.
+The Python script [api_communicator.py](classes/api_communicator.py) defines a class called `APICommunicator` that is designed for communicating with an API and sending data to the Kinesis stream.

 The Python script [aws_db_connector.py](classes/aws_db_connector.py) defines a class called `AWSDBConnector`, which is responsible for connecting to a database and sending data to an API.
 This script simulates a continuous process of fetching random data from a database and sending it to an API, allowing the user to choose between streaming or batch mode.

 The Python script [user_posting_emulation_stream.py](user_posting_emulation_stream.py) was built to emulate sending requests to the API, which adds one record at a time to the created streams.
 This script uses the methods from the three previously described classes.
-In streaming mode this script will continuously send new data from the three Pinterest tables to the corresponding Kinesis stream until interrupted.
+In streaming mode, this script will continuously send new data from the three Pinterest tables to the corresponding Kinesis stream until interrupted.

-In terminal on your local machine:
+In the terminal on your local machine:

 - Navigate to the project directory: